| Common Misconceptions

 potentially very damaging form of energy.

-Not true: Most (about 99%) don't use sound
+Most (about 99%) don't use sound

 level meters to measure intensity.
 Instead they